Tenneco (TEN) Q1 2017 Results - Earnings Call Transcript

 Brian J. Kesseler - Tenneco, Inc.

 Thanks, Gregg.
 Good morning, everyone.
 Before I get into the results, I want to remind everyone that this is the first quarter when our results reflect a change in our reporting segments with India Clean Air and Ride Performance now reported as part of our Asia Pacific product line segments, having been previously reported with Europe and South America.
-I'll turn into more detail on Clean Air and Ride Performance keeping in mind that value-add revenues are at constant currency.
+Now turning to more detail on Clean Air and Ride Performance, keeping in mind that value-add revenues are at constant currency.

 Our growth was mainly on current platforms, which highlights our strong platform mix.
-Some of the vehicles driving revenue this quarter were SUVs such as the GM Acadia (sic) [GMC Acadia] (07:41), Enclave and Traverse and the Dodge Journey; pickup trucks including the Ford Super Duty and Chevy Silverado; and passenger car models such as GM's Malibu, Impala, and LaCrosse as well as the VW Jetta and Passat.
+Some of the vehicles driving revenue this quarter were SUVs such as the GMC Acadia, Enclave and Traverse and the Dodge Journey; pickup trucks including the Ford Super Duty and Chevy Silverado; and passenger car models such as GM's Malibu, Impala, and LaCrosse as well as the VW Jetta and Passat.

 We had great vehicle growth in the quarter and a slight increase in commercial truck revenue.
 However, weak industry conditions continued to affect our off-highway revenue with lower year-over-year volumes on those programs.